mraible/jhipster-book/README.md

 #!shell
 npm install
 ```
-This project use [Grunt](http://gruntjs.com/) as the client-code build system.
-You can install the `grunt` command-line
+This project use [Gulp](http://gulpjs.com/) as the client-code build system.
+You can install the `gulp` command-line
 tool globally with:
 ```
 #!shell
-npm install -g grunt-cli
+npm install -g gulp-cli
 ```
-Now you can run the following `grunt` command to create a blissful development experience where your browser auto-refreshes
+Now you can run the following `gulp` command to create a blissful development experience where your browser auto-refreshes
 when files change on your hard drive.
 ```
 #!shell
-grunt serve
+gulp
 ```